Gilbert Kennedy, 4th Earl of Cassilis

-Cassilis was known as the "King of Carrick" for the feudal influence he possessed in that region.
+Cassillis was known as the "King of Carrick" for the feudal influence he possessed in that region.

-Cassilis died in 1576 after falling from his horse.
+Cassillis died in 1576 after falling from his horse.

 Reputation

 According to Robert Pitcairn, an early historian of Clan Kennedy, Earl Gilbert was a "werry greidy manne and cairitt nocht how he gatt land sa that he culd cum be the samin".
 During the era of the Protestant Reformation, Earl Gilbert desired the Abbey of Glenluce and entered into transactions with the abbot in an effort to hold the abbey by feudal tenure.
 However, before the transaction could be completed, the abbot died.
 Undeterred, Gilbert turned to a monk in the abbey, requesting him to "counterfeit" the abbot's handwriting to draw up a deed and to forge the signatures of all the members of the convent.
 This ruse succeeded, but, fearing the monk would reveal this deceit, he solicited a peasant "to stik him".
 That done, he began to fear that the peasant would reveal the crime and arranged with his uncle, Hugh of Bargany, to accuse the peasant of theft and have him hanged.
 "And sa the landis of Glenluse wes conqueist."